Fonts and keyboards

 This keyboard is based on the Greek Polytonic standard keyboard.
 However, rather than using separate dead keys for all occurring combinations of diacritics (one key for asper + acute, one key for lenis + circumflex + iota subscript, etc.), which I never managed to memorize, it allows combining the standard deadkeys for single diacritics.
 That is, in order to enter ᾦ, you first push the three separate dead keys for lenis, circumflex, and iota subscript (in any order) and then the key vor ω.
-Additionally, this approached freed space on the keyboard for a lot of useful characters that cannot be typed using the standard polytonic keyboard.
+Additionally, this approach freed space on the keyboard for a lot of useful characters that cannot be typed using the standard polytonic keyboard.

 Unless indicated otherwise, all the fonts and keyboard layouts on this page are published under the Creative Commons attribution share-alike license (version 4.0; cc-by-sa).
 They are therefore free to share and distribute as long as you acknowledge me (Daniel Bunčić) as well as previous authors, where such are mentioned.
 You may also improve the software and distribute the result as long as you acknowledge my (and other people’s) previous work and share the result under the same conditions.